-Dow tumbles 300 points on rising COVID-19 cases, stimulus limbo
+Dow drops 650 points as S&P 500, Nasdaq post worst day since September

 |NXP SEMICONDUCTORS N.V.

+New home sales for September unexpectedly declined, coming in at 959,000, versus the prior reading of 994,000.
+Economists surveyed by Refinitiv had expected sales to climb to 1.025 million.

-The economic calendar is light on Monday, with traders getting a look at new home sales for September at 10 a.m.
-However, earnings season is set to kick into high gear, with Twilio Inc. and NXP Semiconductor all set to share results.
+However, earnings season will kick into high gear, with Twilio Inc. and NXP Semiconductor all set to share results.

 |Ticker